mdvsh/matrix-processor/README.md

 80 42 118
 30 18 44
 ```
-2. Finding inverse of a really complex matrix to show that this is tough.
+2. Finding inverse of a really complex matrix to show how cool this is.
     - Answer is correct.
 I checked on Wolfram-Alpha :-)

 ```console